Small-batch Strawberry Frosting Made With Fresh Strawberries

 Puree strawberries in a blender or food processor or using the chopper attachment of an immersion blender.
-Measure out 1/4 cup of puree and add to a small pot.
+Measure out 1/4 cup of pureed strawberries and add to a small pot.
 Discard the rest.

 In a medium bowl, beat softened butter until light and fluffy.
 Add powdered sugar, 1 teaspoon of completely cooled puree, vanilla extract, and salt.
 Beat for 30 seconds.

 Add 2 more teaspoons of the puree, one at a time, beating well after each.
 After the final teaspoon, continue to beat until the frosting is light and fluffy.
 Discard remaining cooked puree.*